miroapp/app-examples/examples/node-oauth/README.md

 ```
 .
-├── package.json <-- The app dependencies which are installed in "How to start"
+├── package.json <-- App dependencies that are installed for the project.
-└── index.js <-- The main Node.js script to run the OAuth and API request flow
+└── index.js <-- The main Node.js script to run the OAuth and API request flow.
-└── .env <-- File where you are storing your sensitive credentials
+└── .env <-- A file you create, where you store sensitive credentials (client ID, client secret).
-└── node_modules <-- Node modules that are installed based on dependencies
+└── node_modules <-- Node.js modules that are installed based on dependencies.
 ```

 ### About the app